 If you’re studying hobbies, try out this fun ESL speaking activity that is student-centered awesome.
 You’ll be able to just relax and have students do all the work, which is actually what you should be doing all the time anyways!

 Teaching about hobbies?
-Get some help here: The Hobby Unit Conversation Activity.
+Get some help here with one of my favourite speaking activities: The Hobby Unit Conversation Activity.

 Tips on Making your Classroom More Student-Centered